apache/apisix-ingress-controller/docs/en/latest/tutorials/the-hard-way.md

 Now, we will create a Route in APISIX to forward traffic to the httpbin service.

-The below command will configure APISIX to Route all requests with the prefix `/httpbin` with the Header `Host: httpbin.org`:
+The below command will configure APISIX to route all requests with the Header `Host: httpbin.org`:

 ```bash
 kubectl -n apisix exec -it $(kubectl get pods -n apisix -l app.kubernetes.io/name=apisix -o name) -- curl "http://127.0.0.1:9180/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '